-Powered by .id - the population experts for MidCoast Council
+Powered by .id (informed decisions) for MidCoast Council

 The Mid-Coast Council area is located on the Mid North Coast of New South Wales, in the Hunter Region, about 320 kilometres north of the Sydney CBD.
 The area occupies the mid north coast region between Newcastle, Port Stephens and Port Macquarie.
 The council was formed in 2016 through a merger of the Gloucester Shire, Great Lakes and City of Greater Taree councils.